Copyright © 2019 Linutop SAS

 Linutop kiosk in Playlist Local mode supports the following formats:

-Linutop Kiosk can accomodate any screen resolution and orientation (landscape, portrait) for Image, PDF, web page, some limitations might appear for video depending on hardware limitation.
+Linutop Kiosk can accommodate any screen resolution and orientation (landscape, portrait) for Image, PDF, web page, some limitations might appear for video depending on hardware limitation.
 Video HD (720p, 1080p), Video 4K, resolution, screen orientation and other settings can be configured in the linutop configuration pannel.

 By selectingbutton, If you are connected to the Internet, the public demo channels will appear in the window, you can display their content with a double click.